Hepatitis C Kidney Transplant a Blessing For Lee Manns

 Choose Virtua for Your Transplant

-Virtua Advanced Transplant & Organ Health is South Jersey’s only center for kidney, pancreas, and liver transplantation.
+Virtua is South Jersey’s only center for kidney, pancreas, and liver transplantation.
 We provide complete care for every stage of your condition, aligning our services to meet your unique needs.
-Learn more about our transplant program here, or call 888-847-8823.
+Learn more about our program and how to schedule a consultation with one of our referral coordinators.